GoofyOzy4/dotfile-i3wm/README.md

 ```

 ### Acknowledgments
-The Rofi theme **simple-nighttokyo.rasi** was modified and taken from [Github Repository](https://github.com/newmanls/rofi-themes-collection)
+The Rofi theme **simple-tokyonight.rasi** was modified and taken from [Github Repository](https://github.com/newmanls/rofi-themes-collection)